-The Journal of Islamic Governance invites interested individuals from any field to share their thoughts and initial ideas from their research, analysis or interpretation of a particular topic.
-The objective is to provide a platform for academics, practitioners, policy influencers, and even non-academics to share pioneering, yet to be fully developed, ideas related to an Islamic System of Governance.
-Topics may include (but not limited to):
+The Journal of Islamic Governance invites individuals from any field to share their thoughts and initial ideas from their current research, analysis or interpretation of a particular topic.
+Our objective is to provide a platform for academics, practitioners, policy influencers, and non-academics to share their nascent, yet to be fully developed, ideas related to Islamic societies and it’s governance.
+Your original ideas, if accepted, can be shared and cited by students and scholars related to the field.
+Ideas may include (but not limited to):

 - Political Governance